AnaCury/vanilla-Christmas-js/README.md

 # Christmas inspirations 🎅🏻

-- Responsive Christmas Website Using HTML, CSS & JavaScript
+- Responsive Christmas Website using HTML, CSS & Vanilla JavaScript
 - Smooth scrolling in each section
 - Dark and light mode
 - Developed first with the Mobile First methodology, then for desktop
-- Compatible with all mobile devices and with a beautiful and pleasant user interface
+- Compatible with all mobile devices and with a beautiful and pleasant **user interface

 # Inspirate 🎄